 Travel insurance is designed to protect you against unexpected events when you’re travelling domestically or internationally.
 It can help with costs associated with events like illnesses and injuries while you’re overseas, lost or stolen luggage and personal effects, cancellation fees and flight delays.
-Depending on the type of policy and its level of protection, you can be covered for a number of events that can bring your travel plans to a halt.
+Depending on the type of policy and its level of protection, you can be covered for several events that can bring your travel plans to a halt.

 Travel insurance protects you against financial loss arising from unforeseen scenarios.
-Examples of these scenarios include (but aren’t limited to):
+Examples of these instances include (but aren’t limited to):

-Depending on where you’re travelling to and how much cover you need, you can choose from either a basic, mid-range or more comprehensive level of cover.
+Depending on where you’re travelling to and how much cover you need, you can choose from a basic, mid-range or more comprehensive level of cover.

-We believe so, as travel cover provides peace of mind for a range of scenarios, including injury or illness, when you’re travelling both in Australia and abroad.
+We believe so, as travel cover provides peace of mind for a range of scenarios – including injury or illness.

 When travelling internationally, you aren’t always afforded the same health care services and cover as you are in Australia.
 Moreover, you can’t always access these services without suffering a major blow to your budget.
 This means if you were to fall ill or become injured overseas, you could be hit with major out-of-pocket costs.